 It is important that you follow your doctor’s instructions about how much to give.

-Modified-release (Slow-K) tablets: Should be taken with, or just after, a meal.
-The tablets should be swallowed whole, while standing up, with a glass of water or juice.
+The tablets should be taken with, or just after, a meal.
+They should be swallowed whole, while standing up, with a glass of water or juice.
 Your child must not chew, crush or break the tablet.
 It is essential that it is swallowed with plenty of water or juice.

 When should the medicine start working?

 The medicine will start working within 1–2 days, though you may not see a difference in your child.
 When the doctor tests their blood, they will notice a change.
 Continue to give the

 medicine to your child during this time.
 If you are worried about whether it is helping, contact your doctor.

 What if my child is sick (vomits)?

 If your child is sick less than 30 minutes after having a dose of Potassium chloride, give them the same dose again.